 The agency post all final PREA reports for each of its facilities on the agency website.
 The auditor reviewed the agency website to ensure that during the previous audit cycle all Oriana House facilities have been audited and reports posted.
-The facility has a total of twelve facilities and will have four facilities audited each year of the three-year cycle.
-Summit County CBCF is being audited in conjunction with Cliff Skeen CBCF.
-These are the first two facilities audited during the first year of the new audit cycle.
-The facility has already scheduled the next two facilities to be audited for later in the audit year.
-The auditor interviewed staff and residents from both facilities in accordance with the PREA Compliance Audit Instrument Interview Guide and the PREA Auditor Handbook's Effective Strategies for Interviewing Staff and Resident Guide.
+The facility has a total of ten (the agency has had to close facilities due to COVID-19) facilities and will have 1/3 of facilities audited each year of the three-year cycle.

+The auditor interviewed staff and residents in accordance with the PREA Compliance Audit Instrument Interview Guide and the PREA Auditor Handbook's Effective Strategies for Interviewing Staff and Resident Guide.
+Residents and facility staff were interviewed during the onsite visit and agency staff were audited via video teleconferencing.

 The auditor was given full access to the facility during the onsite visit.
 Agency administration and facility management escorted the auditor around the facility and opened every door for the auditor.
 The tour of the facility included all interior and perimeter areas.
 The auditor was able to observe the housing units, dorms, bathrooms, group rooms, dining room, staff offices, storage closets, and administration area.
-The auditor was able to have informal interaction with both staff and clients during the walk through and not how staff interacted with clients.
+The auditor was able to have informal interaction with both staff and residents during the walk through and saw how staff interacted with residents.